Chausath Khamba

 Chausath Khamba, also spelled Chaunsath Khamba, is a tomb built during 1623-24.
-It is located in Nizamuddin precincts of Sufi Muslim shrines and tombs in New Delhi, India.
+It is located in Nizamuddin precincts of Sufi Muslim shrines and tombs in Delhi, India.
 The name means "64 pillars" in Urdu and Hindi.
 It was built by Mirza Aziz Koka, son of Ataga Khan, as a mausoleum for himself, at the time when Mughal Emperor Jahangir ruled from Delhi.
 Mirza Aziz Koka had served several times as Jahangir’s Governor of Gujarat before he died in Gujarat.

 Structure

 Chausath Khamba monument was initially built as a hall in an innovative eclectic architectural style of the Mughal period.
 It was later converted into a tomb.
 It is a square structure constructed entirely of white marble.
 The structure (pictured with facades) has 64 columns that support twenty five bays.
 Each bay supports a dome.
 The domes are not visible externally since they are reverse domes (picture).
 The roof is flat.
 Each wall has five arches that are held by square pilasters.
 In each face, between each of five pilasters, marble trellised screens have been fixed.